Tech-JI/Git-wksp-25Fa/part1.md

 - “HEAD -> master”: You are currently in the master branch.
 - “origin/master”: Your local master branch is synchronized with the master branch of the remote repository.
-- You need to use `git add` and `git commit` first before you can view the logs.

 # About branches